Douhwe/PythonRESTAPI_Flask/README.md

 Setup and Running the Project
 1. Install Dependencies:
-Install all of the required packages from packages.txt, Any compatible versions should be fine, the versions listed were the ones used during the development of this project.
+Install all of the required packages from packages.txt.

+Any compatible versions should be fine, the versions listed were the ones used during the development of this project.

 2. Setting Up the Database:

-Navigate to the project directory using command prompt/file explorer/any other method Make sure that the line db.create.all() in main.py is not commented out Run the script to initialize the database with
+Navigate to the project directory using command prompt/file explorer/any other method

+Make sure that the line db.create.all() in main.py is not commented out

+Run the script to initialize the database with

 `python main.py`

 3. Running Tests:

-Open a new instance of command prompt in the project directory Comment out the line db.create.all() in main.py
+Open a new instance of command prompt in the project directory

+Comment out the line db.create.all() in main.py

 Run the test script to execute the tests (You can change the tests and make your own)

 `python test.py`